-Pat is best-known as the person who first brought Internet service to the tri-state when he started World Connection Services/Evansville Online in 1994, a company which was acquired by Q-Comm in 1998.
+Pat is best known as the person who first brought Internet service to the Tri-state.
+In 1994, he founded World Connection Services/Evansville Online, which was acquired by Q-Comm in 1998.
 He has a BS in Computer Science from the University of Evansville and a MS in Computer Science from the University of Virginia.
 He also served as an Assistant Professor of Computer Science at the University of Evansville from 1991 to 1996.

 Recent Articles by Pat

 Most of these scams instruct you to “like & share” a post in order to enter into a pool of possible winners.
 Maybe you’ve done it yourself, thinking, “what could it hurt?”
 Facebook giveaway scams exist for one reason: to get something from you.
 If you’re overly fond of your personal information (and you should be), avoid these “like & share” schemes.